atomcorp/ur/README.md

-# The Royal Game of Ur
+# Urmazing - The Royal Game of Ur

 Made with React (WIP)